vueup/vue-quill/docs/content/guide/options.md

 ## globalOptions prop

 ::: warning
-Only use `globalOptions` prop when you register QuillEditor component globally
+Only use `globalOptions` prop when you register the QuillEditor component globally
 :::

 - **Usage:**